Superd22/spectrum-bot/README.md

 ```

 ## How to use for your own bots
 1. `npm install --save spectrum-bot@Superd22/spectrum-bot` to install the latest version of the api
 2. `import { Spectrum } from "spectrum-bot"` for typescript or `const Spectrum = require("spectrum-bot");` for ES5
 3. Follow sample code to start building your own bot

 ## How to dev
 Dependencies : nodejs.
 1. Clone/download the repo
 2. run `npm install` to download/install dependencies.
-        a. depending on your setup, you might need to install globally ts-node & typescript `npm install -g ts-node typescript`
+    - depending on your setup, you might need to install globally ts-node & typescript `npm install -g ts-node typescript`
 3. create app/config.ts using the config.sample.ts template with the desired account
 4. (create an empty bot/cache/cookie.json)
 5. run `ts-node app/bot.ts` or its alias `npm start`to run the provided sample bot.

 ## What's implemented